Students - Distance Learning

 How do I receive support from teachers on Distance Learning Days?
 Students can receive support from their teachers through Google Classroom or by contacting their teachers via email.

 What if I don't have access to a device or the internet?
-If you do not have access to the internet, please ask your parent/guardian if your household may be eligible for programs offered by local providers that are posted by our state government.
+If you do not have access to the internet, please ask your parent/guardian if your household may be eligible for programs offered by local providers (April 27 update from Comcast) that are posted by our state government.
 If you find that your device is unable to access Distance Learning resources through ClassLink, please ask your parent or guardian complete the Internet and Device Access Survey.
 If your household does have access to the internet, but you are unable to connect your device, please read through our guide to assist in troubleshooting home connectivity.

 If my district device is not working, how can I get a Chromebook or iPad repaired?
 Please click the link to the form to request a repair on a district-owned device.
 Request for Technology Repair for a District Device